 If you tamper with, or change, the Registration File in any way BeSpeak will not start.

-BeSpeak is suitable for W98SE, XP, Vista and W7 only.
+BeSpeak is suitable for W98SE, XP, Vista, W7, W8 and W10 (tested up to version 1803 Spring 2018) only.
 Do not install on NT4 systems or server systems – crashing & data loss is guaranteed!